 One way Kerberos adds to security is that the process of getting a ticket from the Kerberos server does not send your password over the network.
 However, Kerberos does not protect against other forms of attack, such as somebody sniffing your keystrokes or snooping non-encrypted traffic between you and the process that you are authenticating to.

-For example: Suppose your e-mail gets delivered to UX1 and you use Netscape on your PC to read it, giving your /mail Kerberos instance password as your password.
+For example: Suppose your e-mail gets delivered to the IMAP server and you use Thunderbird on your PC to read it, giving your /mail Kerberos instance password as your password.
 In that case:

-- The /mail instance password is sent over the network in the clear by Netscape, and can be snooped.
+- The /mail instance password is sent over the network in the clear by Thunderbird, and can be snooped.

-- Once the password gets to UX1, UX1 uses Kerberos to verify the password using Kerberos, and this traffic between UX1 and the Kerberos server is not vulnerable to getting snooped.
+- Once the password gets to the IMAP server, it uses Kerberos to verify the password using Kerberos, and this traffic between the IMAP server and the Kerberos server is not vulnerable to getting snooped.

 One reason we make use of different Kerberos instances, such as /mail, is to minimize the your risk in case your /mail instance password gets snooped from the network.

-- This instance and password are needed to use our VPN software.
+- This instance and password are needed to use our VPN software and for the iPass service.

 - This instance is used to be able to file mail directory into directories in AFS.